jntlmb/jntlmb/README.md

 **`Hobby Programmer / 3D Artist`**

-Hi there! 👋
-I'm a self-taught developer and currently on a journey to teach myself both coding and 3D design, with a focus on diving deep into the world of programming.
-My projects stem from a passion for solving real-life challenges I encounter in my everyday life.
+Hi there! 👋 I'm a passionate developer and 3D designer. 🚀 On a journey to master coding and bring my creative ideas to life through programming and 3D design.
+My projects are driven by a desire to solve real-world problems and enhance everyday experiences.
+Always eager to learn, explore, and innovate.

-I use Vim btw.
+Vim enthusiast.

 ---